2.1) What is a Margin Account?

 such “friendly loans” may be subject to NASD disciplinary action under

-a home equity line of credit, or a cash advance on a Mastercard/VISA.
+a home equity line of credit, or a cash advance on a Mastercard/VISA.update 2005:

 The NASD now accepts the fact that friendly loans are a part of life